Mold Techniques for Candle Making

 - Do not pour wax into the mold if it is over 200 degrees or damage to the mold may occur.

-In addition to the above types of molds we recently wrote about how easy custom size molds can be created.
+In addition to the above types of molds, we recently wrote about how easy custom size molds can be created.
 Making custom molds can increase your presence even more because those types of shapes/sizes will probably not be made by the larger candle producers.
+A key point to stress is that you must continually update and reinvent your line.